-She most recently served on detail as a director for international cyber policy in the National Security Council at the White House.
+While at DOJ, Megan served on detail as a Director for International Cyber Policy in the National Security Council at the White House.
 In this role she developed and implemented policies in connection with Internet governance, cybersecurity, and cybercrime.
-In particular, Megan developed and coordinated the interagency process culminating in the US government’s March 2014 announcement regarding the Internet Assigned Numbers Authority, developed the first ever interagency international cyber capacity building data call, supported the government’s response to the unauthorized disclosures of intelligence programs, and participated in multiple bilateral and multilateral engagements.
+In particular, Megan developed and coordinated the interagency process culminating in the U.S. government’s March 2014 announcement regarding the Internet Assigned Numbers Authority, developed the first ever interagency international cyber capacity building data call, supported the government’s response to the unauthorized disclosures of intelligence programs, and participated in multiple bilateral and multilateral engagements.
 She also contributed regularly to information sharing, privacy, and critical infrastructure protection policy development.

 Prior to the White House, Megan worked at the Computer Crime and Intellectual Property Section (CCIPS).
 At CCIPS she collaborated with law enforcement agencies to investigate and prosecute computer crime cases, including identity theft, network intrusion, and malware distribution.

 Prior to DOJ, Megan was an associate at Sutherland.
 She counseled clients on compliance with sanctions programs, the Foreign Corrupt Practices Act, anti-boycott laws, and foreign investment review.
 As a law student she served as legal intern for DOJ’s Office of Intelligence Policy and Review (now the Office of Intelligence).
-Prior to law school Megan worked on Capitol Hill, including two years with the House Permanent Select Committee on Intelligence.
-She received her JD from Indiana University and her BA in International Studies and German magna cum laude from the University of Notre Dame.
+Prior to law school Megan worked on Capitol Hill, including two years with the U.S. House of Representatives Permanent Select Committee on Intelligence.
+She received her Juris Doctorate from Indiana University Maurer School of Law and her Bachelor of Arts in International Studies and German magna cum laude, from the University of Notre Dame.